 The CRAFT Method vs. Support Groups After Refusal

-After your loved one refuses treatment, you’ll face a critical choice between two distinct support paths, and the evidence strongly favors one approach.
+After a loved one refuses treatment, families face a critical choice between two distinct support paths, and the evidence strongly favors one approach.

 CRAFT (Community Reinforcement and Family Training) dramatically outperforms traditional support groups following intervention refusal.
 The numbers speak clearly: